BenGutteridge/bengutteridge.github.io/_pages/cv.md

 * MEng Masters project supervised by Prof. Michael Osborne (project report pdf available [here](../files/Gutteridge_4YP.pdf)).
 * Investigating the use of single-sample gradient estimators of evidence lower bound for variational inference, working with Edward Wagstaff.

-## Work experience
----
-Spring into Quant Finance, **G-Research** (Apr 2023)

-* Selected for competitive Spring Insights programme with training in ML, data science and finance; opportunities to network with senior researchers, and a summer internship fast-track opportunity.

-Intern, **QinetiQ** (Jul-Sep 2018, Jun-Sep 2019)

-* Awarded student scholarship; undertook two summer internships in RF, Secure Networks and Comms
-* Worked with team developing Counter-UAV Radar system, completed projects in MATLAB including data analysis on Doppler signatures and calibration files of a phased array radar, and used Monte Carlo simulation to find optimal calibrations.

 ## Extracurriculars
 ---